Its-Yayo/WeekTecJS/README.md

 $ cd WeekTecJS
 ```

-If you wanna update all changes of F-test, you can type the following command.
+If you wanna update all changes of this repo, you can type the following command.
 ```shell
 $ git pull
 ```